tanjinadnanabir/qbosons-hackathon-qiskit-fall-fest-kolkata-2022/README.md

 [Qiskit Fall Fest Kolkata Chapter Hackathon 2022](https://qiskit.org/events/fall-fest/)

-Goal of the Hackathon Challenge: Finding the best test accuracy using one or more QML algorithms under the effect of noise.
+Goal of the Hackathon Challenge: Finding the best test accuracy using one or more quantum machine learning algorithms, with or without the influence of noise.

-Task Description: Use a QML algorithm of your choice for classification using the well studied iris dataset.
-First, use a classical ML algorithm to find the test accuracy obtained in classical computers.
-Then use one or more QML algorithms of your choice to obtain the optimal test accuracy in an ideal noiseless scenario.
-The open challenge is to improve the test accuracy as far as possible in a noisy scenario.
+Task Description:
+1. The dataset is first be trained using traditional machine learning algorithms to figure out the best test accuracy.
+2. Then two QML algorithms VQC and QSVM are used to obtain best accuracy without the effect of noise.
+3. And finally the target is to improve the test accuracy under noisy scenario.

 Team Qbosons